ChanelZM/mariano-pascual/README.md

 - [ ] Resizable windows.
 - [ ] The order of opening files/windows is the same order of z-index.
 - [ ] Windows open at different coordinates on the screen.
+- [ ] Ghost image when dragging and dropping full opacity.

 ## Features
 - Single page application.
 - Drag and drop the windows everywhere you like.

 ## Known Bugs
+- [ ] Bottom navigation also turns into a ghost image when dragging window.

 ## References
 - Single and double click function by [Karbassi](https://gist.github.com/karbassi/639453)